 Development of Skills and Knowledge — on the building site, Future Homeowners can gain an understanding of the construction of their homes and future home maintenance needs

-Habitat for Humanity Heartland Ontario helps eligible low-income families and individuals build and buy simple, decent quality affordable homes through a no-interest mortgage with payments set at approximately 25 percent of gross income.
+Habitat for Humanity Heartland Ontario helps eligible low-income families and individuals build and buy safe, decent, affordable homes through an affordable mortgage with payments set at an amount up to 30 percent of gross income.
 This solution not only helps to provide affordable housing for people in need, it enables low-income earners to build assets, reduce their dependence on other forms of social assistance and build strength, stability and self-reliance.
 We invite you to join us.
 By working together, we can build great things.
 Get involved today by contacting us at: firstname.lastname@example.org

 Those who feel they may qualify for a Habitat home must complete the simple eligibility quiz (by clicking the green button below) to determine if they should go forward with the full application process.